Matt Maltese

-Matt Maltese (born Matthew Jonathan Gordon Maltese) is a British-Canadian singer-songwriter.
+Matthew Jonathan Gordon Maltese (born 6 October 1995) is a British-Canadian singer-songwriter and record producer.
 His style blends elements from indie pop, indie rock, and chamber pop.
-Since releasing his debut single "Even If It's a Lie" in 2015, Maltese has released three studio albums, and four EPs.
-In July 2021, Maltese announced his third studio album, Good Morning It's Now Tomorrow; the album was released in October 2021 via Nettwerk, the label he is currently signed with.
+Since releasing his debut single "Even If It's a Lie" in 2015, Maltese has released five studio albums, a cover album, and a number of EPs.
+Maltese's third studio album Good Morning It's Now Tomorrow was released in October 2021 via Nettwerk.
+Maltese released his fourth studio album Driving Just to Drive in April 2023.

 Early life

-Maltese was raised in Reading.
+Matthew Jonathan Gordon Maltese was born on 6 October 1995 to Canadian parents; his father of Italian descent.
+Maltese was raised in Reading, England.
+He attended the Henley College, pursuing A Levels in Music, Maths, English and Economics.
 According to an interview with Vice he started writing music at the age of 14.
 When he was a teenager Maltese began buying and selling vinyl and with the money he made, moved to Camden, London.

 Career

 2015–2017: SoundCloud and early singles

 Maltese released his first single, "Even If It's a Lie", on SoundCloud in 2015.
 After the release of the single, Maltese signed with Café Bleu Recordings, a subdivision of Atlantic Records.
 In 2016, through Café Bleu Recordings, Maltese released his follow up EP, titled In a New Bed.
-The following year in 2017 Maltese released a single titled "As the World Caves In" which as he shared in an interview, is about the idea of then-UK Prime Minister Theresa May and then-U.S. President Donald Trump, deciding to spend a night of romance together before triggering atomic warfare.
+The following year in 2017 Maltese released a single titled "As the World Caves In", the premise of which he stated was about the idea of then-UK Prime Minister Theresa May and then-U.S. President Donald Trump deciding to spend a night of romance together before triggering atomic warfare.
 The single saw a resurgence on TikTok starting in May 2021 following a cover by singer Sarah Cothran.
 In January 2023, it was certified Silver in the UK by the British Phonographic Industry (BPI) for selling 200,000 equivalent units.

 2018–2019: Bad Contestant and Krystal

-In June 2018 Maltese released his debut album, Bad Contestant.
+In June 2018, Maltese released his debut album Bad Contestant.
 The album was produced by Jonathan Rado of American Indie rock duo Foxygen.

-In November 2019 Maltese released Krystal.
+His sophomore album Krystal followed in November 2019.
 The album was mostly recorded, produced, and mixed by Maltese in his bedroom studio.
 With the release of Krystal, Maltese embarked on a UK headline tour in November 2019, he played on tour at six venues.